mlabieniec/IonicPredictions/README.md

 - Identify Entities, Faces of Celebrities from an image using Amazon Rekognition
 - Identify and Label Entities in an image using Amazon Rekognition
 - Store locally & Sync settings with the cloud using Amplify DataStore and AWS AppSync
+- PWA Splash Screen and add to home screen Icon for both iOS and Android

 <div style="text-align:center;">